keboola/connection-docs/transformations/python/index.md

 {: .image-popup}
 ![Screenshot - Transformations Versions](/transformations/python/versions.png)

-This feature is intended to help you 'postpone' the update to a more convenient time for you in case there are any problems with the new version.
+This feature is intended to help you **postpone** the update to a more convenient time for you in case there are any problems with the new version.
 You should update the transformation code to the new version soon, as the old version is considered unsupported.